 Relevance for sustainable land use: Although the Convention does not explicitly mention land use, it indirectly addresses many aspects of land use in terms of modification of natural environment and the products and benefits obtained from use of the land.
 The Convention takes a holistic approach, based on the understanding that water resources are an integral part in ecosystems, human society and the economy.
-It is committed to integrated water resources.
+It is committed to integrated water resource management, which takes into account the various sectors that impact water resources.
 The Convention strengthens measures to protect and ensure the ecologically sustainable use of waters and the conservation and protection of ecosystems.
 It recommends the use of tools and concepts such as environmental impact assessment, the precautionary principle and the concept of intergenerational equity.
 The Convention requires the control and reduction of pollution into water, the application of best environmental practices to reduce inputs from agriculture and other diffuse sources and measures to reduce soil erosion, degradation, salinization and desertification.